netw0rm/atlaskit/packages/ak-tag/docs/USAGE.md

 ## Try it out

-Go to[the Storybook](https://aui-cdn.atlassian.com/atlaskit/stories/ak-tag/2.0.2/) to try for yourself.
+Go to [the ak-tag Storybook](https://aui-cdn.atlassian.com/atlaskit/stories/ak-tag/@VERSION@/) to try for yourself.

 ## Setting up and installing